rrossilli/chromadb-chatbot-py/README.md

 ## Setup

 1. Install chromadb and openai (in `requirements.txt` file)
-2. Update `user_profile.txt` file with your initial information
+2. Create & Update `user_profile.txt` file with your initial information
-3. Update `key_openai.txt` with your OpenAI API key
+3. Create & Update `key_openai.txt` with your OpenAI API key

 ## Usage